Electronic submission: Contests and Competition Entries

 Almost every kind of contest or competition requires participants to submit an entry in a format described by the organizers of the contest.
 If the contest is an Internet-based one, then the entries or nominations for the contest are collected electronically using e-mail or other electronic means depending on feasibility and the choice of the organizers.

 Government Applications

 The governments of several countries are turning to electronic submission of applications and forms for various government procedures.
 Electronic submissions allow easier management of the applications and forms submitted.

+Legal documents

+Many legal documents may be submitted to the courts electronically.
+In England and Wales, the Civil Procedure Rules include a suitable "document exchange" as an acceptable "method of service".
+Case law in employment law cases has established that where a claim is submitted electronically, a prudent legal adviser should "check that it has been received and there must be systems in place for doing that".

 Resumés and CVs

-It has become commonplace for job-seekers to submit soft copies (electronic versions) of their resumès and CVs to recruiting agencies and online job portals.
+It has become commonplace for job-seekers to submit soft copies (electronic versions) of their resumés and CVs to recruiting agencies and online job portals.
 This is usually done over the Internet using e-mail or a pre-hosted web-based system.

 Submission management systems

 The art and science of collecting and managing electronic submissions is called Submission Management.
 Certain software vendors have begun developing submission management systems to assist in the collection, tracking and management of complex submission processes realized electronically.
 Most of these systems are web based and accessible from any device with a browser and an Internet connection.
 However, a majority of these systems are application specific and cannot be applied to all submission management scenarios.